cmugpi/cmugpi.github.io/topics/bash/input-output/index.md

 # Input & Output
 {:.ui.dividing.header.no_toc}

 Bash has tons of commands that print out information.
-While having it just be printed to the terminal is great, there are many times when we'd like to be able to save the output for later, or feed the output of one command into the input of another command.
+While printing it to the terminal is great, there are many times when we'd like to be able to save the output for later or feed the output of one command into the input of another.
 Since bash is a _shell_, it has features that support these common tasks straight out of the box.

 ## Streams (stdin, stdout, stderr)